edumserrano/dotnet-sdk-extensions/docs/polly/httpclient-with-timeout-policy.md

 With the above whenever a timeout occurs on the `my-http-client` `HttpClient` there will be a log message for it.

 There are overloads that enable you to have more control on how the instance that will handle the events is created.
-For this specic example it doesn't make much sense but could use the overload as follows:
+For instance:

 ```csharp
 services